 Source: Amazon S3

-Implementing scalable infrastructure allows the server to dynamically adjust its capacity to accommodate fluctuations in traffic and resource demands.
+Implementing scalable infrastructure for server load allows the server to dynamically adjust its capacity to accommodate fluctuations in traffic and resource demands.
 This can be achieved through:

 - Cloud hosting: Utilizing cloud computing services such as Amazon Web Services (AWS), Microsoft Azure, or Google Cloud Platform (GCP) enables on-demand provisioning of resources, ensuring flexibility and scalability.